kaye360/money-tracker/README.md

 - /src/views -> App pages

 # TODO
-- make all API returns ASSOC ARRAYS.
+- make all API returns ASSOC ARRAYS for consistency.
 Some are objects

 # Bugs
--  Figure out this: <tr> cannot appear as a child of <table>.
-(On BudgetsMonthly).
-Only seems to appear on a refresh
 - When a budget is renamed to and existing budget, it combines them.
 Need to prevent this